Skip to main content

 set_menu_item_str()

-The ID of the menu UI control.
-You can retrieve the ID number with get_ui_id().
+The ID number of the UI widget.
+You can retrieve it with get_ui_id().

 <index>